-At Joyful Journeying, we show folks over 50 how to nourish their desire for travel and embrace a future filled with fun and adventure!
+At Joyful Journeying, we show folks of all ages how to nourish their desire for travel and embrace a future filled with fun and adventure!

-2016 will mark our fourth year of almost continuous travel.
+2017 will begin our fifth year of almost continuous travel.
 We have traveled across the United States and Canada, in Asia, Oceana and Central America.

 We have learned many lessons on making our meager travel budget go further, the most affordable places to live, and much more.